colindean/talks/make_python_devex/presentation.md

 I rejected a few commonly suggested solutions out of productivity concerns.
 The ideal solution would keep development iterations as quick as possible and encourage test-driven development to produce high quality software.

+While we deploy to containers, running our data science workloads inside of a container, which is really just running on a virtual machine on macOS, is just too slow.

 :::